‘Community Manager’ is an increasingly popular job title.

 Job Description for a Community Manager

-So what exactly falls “under the jurisdiction” of a community manager?
+So what exactly falls “under the jurisdiction” for community management?
 I’ve outlined the typical responsibilities here:

 - Develop- and drive the inbound marketing community strategy.